Product Recommendations in Bloomreach Engagement

 • Web layers, push notifications...

-Watch these two short introductory videos about these recommendations:
+Watch this introductory video about Product recommendations:

-Pre-built Templates
+Predefined Templates

 598